Colleagues at work 1978-1987

 Back: Tony Hollow, Ian Pettitt, Angus Willson, Ron Canwell, Alan Hodges

-Middle: Elaine ?, Malcolm Perry, Graham Millar, Roger Darby
+Middle: Elaine Smallwood, Malcolm Perry, Graham Millar, Roger Darby

 So much has happened in schools, and beyond, in the intervening years it is like looking back at a more distant era.
 I have met up with Chris Hardy a number of times since and he always manages to remind of enough, with an alternative perspective, to avoiding viewing those formative times through rose-tinted spectacles.

 I left Deal on a secondment to the local authority not knowing that I wouldn’t return.
-It was what I now regard as phase one of a four-phase working life.
+It was what I now regard as part one of a four-phase working life.
 I had learned the importance of having an interest in the people around you.
+We had a reunion in the summer of 2023 and it was a delight to meet up with so many former colleagues after such a long time.

 This post also appears at